 DRG weights are designed to reflect the relative resource consumption of each inpatient stay.
-Under APR DRG, the WMP has adopted DRG national weights.
-Developed and maintained by 3M[TM], national weights rely upon a national, all patient sample including private, Medicare and Medicaid payers.
-For each RY where grouping software is updated, applicable weights are updated to reflect the grouper change.
+DRG relative weights effective January 1 each rate year are based on 3M national weights for the APR DRG grouper version effective for the rate year, scaled to result in the same modeled aggregate case mix as the DRG weights from the prior rate year.
+Developed and maintained by 3M[TM], national weights rely upon a national, all patient sample including private, Medicare, and Medicaid payers.
+For each rate year where grouping software is updated, applicable weights are updated to reflect the grouper change.